ashrayanepal/41189-My-Reflective-Portfolio/README.md

 Next class I plan on being as engaged in class as I was this week and try to have as little concentration lapses as I can.
 ### What theory proved to be useful and why?
 What have I learnt from this?
 I tried my theory last week of just listening during class and I found myself a lot more engaged in the class.
 However, I felt as though I retained more information when writing my notes so I might make notes of key concepts to help me remember them after class.

+## Week 3
+### What have I learnt this week?
+This week I learnt how to model how people behave.
+This was done by looking at multiple models that can be used including rational models, behavioural models and rule-based models.
+I also learnt models that show how people decide.
+In situations of uncertainty, classical, frequency and subjective probability can be used to help make decisions.
+This can be modelled through the use of decision trees.
+I learnt how models can show how people conceal/reveal information.
+This was demonstrated through signaling models such as discrete signaling and continuous signaling.
+I was shown how people can add value and power through the last on the bus value and the Shapley value.
+Finally, I learnt how people solve problems in groups through the idea that innovation comes from diversity in group members, helping groups to create new ideas and recombine them in a particular manner.
+### What do I ‘now know’ that I did not know before?
+I now know many more models than I previously did.
+I learnt that all models cannot be applied to the same situation with consistent effectiveness (certain situations require different models).
+This was learnt through the learning of classical, frequency and subjective probability, and that three different types of probability are required to adapt the situation to the model.
+### What insights have I gained?
+On top of last week’s insights of models being used in everyday life, I have now realised that models can be seen in every situation in life.
+Learning that human interaction, behaviour, and how people work in groups can be modelled has helped me realise this.
+### What are (my/the) perceived strengths and weaknesses that I have observed?
+I believe my strengths in this subject are learning about models or concepts that apply to people and their minds.
+I discovered I have a interest in the psychological side of people and I find learning about that interesting
+My weakness I still believe is the mathematical side of the subject.
+### What were the challenges I have encountered/observed and how well did (I / my team) handle them?
+I found concentrating throughout a 3-hour lesson hard in the first 2 weeks but this week I found myself focused throughout the lesson.
+The breaks between the sections have helped me maintain focus throughout.
+### What would I do better next time and with what anticipated results?
+For next lesson I need to find a group of 4 for the assignment.
+I have a friend in the class already and need to gather 2 other people to form a group and hopefully by reaching out to classmates, I can form a group by next lesson.
+### What theory proved to be useful and why?
+What have I learnt from this?
+Listening and taking important side notes has seemed to be the most effective way I have learnt in this subject.
+I noticed that at the start of the lesson when we recap last week’s work, I am able to remember everything talked about during last lesson.
+I learnt that this is the most effective way for me to learn during this subject.